masc-it/gradientlab/README.md

 ## prereqs

-- A linux box with CUDA or apple silicon.
+- A linux box with CUDA or apple silicon (no flash linear attention support for this last one).
     - Rocm may work as well, not tested
 - uv:
 ```